Spontaneous symmetry breaking in nonlinear superradiance

+A head-on approach to this problem is ill-advised.
+An exact diagonalization solution of the time-dependent Schrödinger equation would be prohibitively expensive due to the fact a continuously driven system emits photons continuously, which in its turn causes the required memory space to also scale up continuously.
+Given the broadband setup we have chosen, storing a quantum state beyond 5-10 photons becomes infeasible.
+For this reason, we use instead the Hierarchy of Pure States (HOPS) method~\cite{hartmann2017exact, polyakov2019dressed}.
+Unlike exact diagonalization, HOPS treats the joint state of the emitters and the light field as a sequence indexed by a number $\xi$, consisting of classical amplitudes $\bm{\alpha}_\xi$ and their respective emitter state projectors $\ketbra{\psi(\bm{\alpha}_\xi)}$.
+The $\bm{\alpha}_\xi$ have the physical meaning of coherent states measured by an external detector.
+Mathematically, they are draws from the light field's multimode Husimi function $Q(\bm{\alpha})$.
+By being c-numbers, $\bm{\alpha}$, and the respective photon counts, can be scaled arbitrarily high without incurring any costs on memory space.

+In addition to the so-called ''real'' photons that may be detected, HOPS utilizes ''virtual'' photons that may not.
+But the virtual photons influence the atoms' dynamics nonetheless.
+In Fig.~\ref{fig:switch} and the attached discussion, we consider briefly the role played by the virtual photons.
+In our simulations, we may vary the number of the virtual photons we account for.
+As we increase this number, HOPS converges to the exact solution.

 The choice to center the cavity spectrum at the second harmonic of the driver is due to the following considerations.
-Classically, individual atoms driven by a weakly resonant classical field and preserving the inversion and time shift symmetry do not emit the second harmonic at all.
-It can only appear once the dynamical symmetries of the joint atom-waveform system are broken~\cite{ivanov1993coherent,levinson1994symmetry, silva2016even,neufeld2019floquet} -- e.g. by atomic excitations changing on the laser-cycle time-scale, or light-induced degeneracy of the dressed states caused by the strong driver~\cite{ivanov1993coherent,levinson1994symmetry}.
-However, even in this case, the second harmonic emission remains negligible so long as the atoms do not develop correlations, as seen in Figs.~\ref{fig:multiplot-2h}(b, d) until roughly two laser cycles.
+On the one hand, individual atoms driven by a resonant classical field and preserving the inversion and time shift symmetry cannot emit the second harmonic.
+Indeed, the uncorrelated second harmonic emission by individual atoms remains negligible in our case.

-Many systems with a large amount of degrees of freedom tend toward an equilibrium.
-In our case however, the atoms only reach an equilibrium with the electromagnetic field when their gain arising from photon absorption from the classical light and reabsorption from photonic modes evens out with the loss happening due to the emission.
-Granted the individual atom's emission amplitude is negligible, reaching an equilibrium becomes impossible for individual atoms.
+On the other hand, many systems with a large amount of degrees of freedom tend toward an equilibrium.
+In our case, however, the atoms can only reach such equilibrium with the electromagnetic field when their gain arising from photon absorption from the driving field evens out with the loss happening due to the emission.
+Given that the individual atom's second harmonic emission amplitude is negligible, reaching an equilibrium becomes impossible for uncorrelated atoms.
 This way, we force the system to undergo a collective spontaneous symmetry-breaking transition into a correlated state where the second harmonic can be emitted efficiently.